rockman007372/Obsidian-Vault/Arrays in C.md

 ```

 #### Arrays and Pointers
-When an array name `a` appears in an expression, it refers to the *address of the first element* (`a[0]`) of that array → Array name is pointer! → Array is passed ard by reference!
+When an array name `a` appears in an expression, it refers to the *address of the first element* (`a[0]`) of that array → Array name is pointer! → Array is passed ard "by reference"!

 Remember that when a pointer is incremented, it increments by the number of **bytes** the particular **data type**  it points to occupies in memory.